Bedminster in Somerset County, New Jersey — The American Northeast (Mid-Atlantic)

 The Jacobus Vanderveer House

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow The Jacobus Vanderveer House (a few steps from this marker); Artillery Park (approx. one mile away); Bedminster War Memorials (approx. one mile away); African Burying Ground (approx. 1.2 miles away); Moggy Hollow (approx. 1.2 miles away); Far Hills War Monument (approx. 1.3 miles away); Washington’s Route from Princeton to Morristown (approx. 1.4 miles away); Pluckemin School House (approx. 1.4 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+A different marker also named The Jacobus Vanderveer House (a few steps from this marker); Artillery Park (approx. one mile away); Bedminster War Memorials (approx. one mile away); African Burying Ground (approx. 1.2 miles away); Moggy Hollow (approx. 1.2 miles away); Far Hills War Monument Washington’s Route from Princeton to Morristown (approx. 1.4 miles away); Far Hills Station (approx. 1.4 miles away).
 Touch for a list and map of all markers in Bedminster.

 Also see . . .
 Jacobus Vanderveer House and Museum.
 A history of the site is included at this link.
 (Submitted on January 9, 2010, by Alan Edelson of Union Twsp., New Jersey.)

 Credits.
 This page was last revised on November 25, 2019.
 It was originally submitted on March 13, 2009, by Alan Edelson of Union Twsp., New Jersey.
 This page has been viewed 1,119 times since then and 5 times this year.
 Photos: 1. submitted on March 13, 2009, by Alan Edelson of Union Twsp., New Jersey.
 2. submitted on October 8, 2016, by Bill Coughlin of Woodland Park, New Jersey.
 3, 4, 5. submitted on March 13, 2009, by Alan Edelson of Union Twsp., New Jersey. • Kevin W. was the editor who published this page.